Figure skaters' minimum age for top competitions will rise to 17 after scandal

 The International Skating Union is raising the minimum age for athletes in its most high-profile competitions from 15 to 17.
 The move comes months after Russia's Kamila Valieva was caught in a storm of controversy at the Beijing Winter Olympics when she was just 15 years old.

-The ISU Congress approved a plan Tuesday to keep the age requirement the same for the upcoming season, but to raise it to 16 in the following year and to 17 for the 2024-25 season.
+The age requirement will remain unchanged for the upcoming season, but it will rise to 16 in the following year and to 17 for the 2024-25 season, ahead of the 2026 Winter Olympics.

-The new age minimum will apply to several Olympic disciplines, from speed skating and figure skating to ice dance and synchronized skating.
+The new age minimum will apply to several disciplines, from speed skating and figure skating to ice dance and synchronized skating, after the ISU Congress approved the changes on Tuesday at its biennial meeting.

 Under the new ISU requirements, skaters will have to reach the minimum age by July 1 before the upcoming event — the same cutoff date that's currently used.
-ISU delegates approved the proposed changes by a two-thirds majority during their biennial meeting that's now underway at a resort in Phuket, Thailand.
+ISU delegates approved the proposed changes during their biennial meeting that's now underway at a resort in Phuket, Thailand.

+Athlete asks: Is a medal worth risking the health of a child?

+The ISU's leadership council said the change was needed to protect young athletes from injury from the physical rigors of elite sport.
+It also noted mental health concerns about coping with the pressures of the global spotlight.

 Calls for change grew louder after Valieva's ordeal